Education in Finland: Higher education system restructuring

 Due to globalization and increasing competition for diminishing younger age groups, system-wide restructuring has been called for by the Ministry of Education.
 Since 2006, all institutions of higher education have been sharing methods of cooperation.
 The total number of institutions is expected to drop significantly within 10–15 years.

 The process within universities began with merger of the University of Kuopio and the University of Joensuu into the University of Eastern Finland in 2010.
 In Helsinki, three local universities, namely Helsinki University of Technology, Helsinki School of Economics and University of Art and Design Helsinki, merged to a new Aalto University on 1 August 2009.
 Also several universities of applied sciences have announced mergers (such as Haaga and Helia, which merged into Haaga-Helia in 2007).

 New methods of cooperation such as consortia and federations have been introduced within universities (e.g., University of Turku and Turku School of Economics Consortium).
-Partnerships between traditional universities and universities of applied sciences are also developing (e.g., the University of Kuopio and Savonia University of Applied Sciences formed the Northern Savonia Higher Education Consortium).
+Partnerships between traditional universities and universities of applied sciences are also developing (e.g., the University of Kuopio and Savonia University of Applied Sciences formed the North Savo Higher Education Consortium).
 In general, such system-wide change closely follows the pattern established in Central Europe, the United States, Spain and Hungary.